Spending Money and Saving Money Is Relative

 John is behaving far more frugally than Adam when it comes to saving money.
 For dinner, he only had to trade only 2.8 hours of his time to pay for food, whereas Adam spent 3.0 hours of his time.
 That is, even though John's family dinner was $700, it was cheaper on an economic basis than Adam's family dinner at $30.
 As counterintuitive as it sounds, Adam paid more for his food than John did when you measure what counts - relative income and time traded to fund a purchase.

 To put it bluntly, Adam can't afford to eat at McDonald's.

-Whether that is fair or not is inconsequential right now, in this moment, as it pertains to his monetary situation.
-If Adam's priority was achieving financial independence, he could have eaten far better, and paid 1/6th the amount, by staying at home and making something like Marcella Hazan's classic butter and sage sauce or healthy, fresh, green vegetables by preparing a French recipe such as Leek and Potato Soup.
-As much as I, and others like me who own shares of McDonald's, appreciate his contribution to the firm's annual profits, he doesn't have the ability to be funding our dividends.
+Whether that is fair or not is inconsequential right now, at this moment, as it pertains to his monetary situation.
+If Adam's priority was achieving financial independence, he could have eaten far better, and paid 1/6th the amount, by staying at home and making something.
 He should run his household far more efficiently and keep it all for himself during this stage in his life.
-He needs to be selfish and put his own needs, and self-interest, above ours.
+He needs to be selfish and put his own needs, and self-interest first.
 With proper time management, it's entirely doable.

 This doesn't mean you can't indulge in the occasional splurge if your willpower is weak, only that every penny counts if your objective is growing your nest egg and you are still at a point in your life when there isn't a big margin of safety to get something wrong; be aware of it and accept the trade-off accordingly.